SunChestnut/algorithm-java/src/main/java/com/sun/notes/The 14 habits of highly effective developers .md

 ***Communicating with your code is far more important than communicating with documentation and comments.***

 ***The purpose of comments is to explain the "why" , not the "how" in the code.***

+Having meaningful variables helps you communicate with whoever reads the code better , and may remove the need for an excessive amount of comments .
+The same goes both for **variables** and **methods** .
+Also , when struggling with naming a method for too long , consider refactoring your code so that the method gets more simple .
+A name for a good , clean method always comes to mind easier than the name of a cluttered one.

+***When struggling with naming things , take a step back and think of the possibility that the component you are trying to name is too complicated and needs refactoring.***

+#### 3.Don't clutter your methods with many parameters

+Having many parameters in a method is a sign for refactoring .
+More often than not , writing this kind of methods violates the SPR(Single Responsibility Principle) meaning that they do too many things .
+An efficient , clean method does one thing , **well** .
+As Uncle Bob said , three is the maximum arguments acceptable .
+Although this may not strict .
+It gives you an overview of the desired number of arguments in a method .

+***Fight the urge to change some of your method's local parameters into class fields .
+Consider refactoring your code so that a method does fewer things , or break up your method into 2 separate ones .***

+Quote by Robert  C. Martin: "*Functions should have a small number of  arguments .
+No arguments is best , followed by one , two , and three .
+More than three is very questionable and should be avoided with prejudice* . "